mariusz96/aws-files/README.md

 - `Test Explorer` > `Run All Tests`

 ## Deploy:
-- Create a new S3 bucket with unique name and cofigure `BUCKET_NAME` environment variable in `aws-lambda-tools-defaults.json` files
+- Create a new S3 bucket with unique name and cofigure `BucketName` environment variable in `aws-lambda-tools-defaults.json` files
 - Create a new DynamoDB table with `Files` table name and `Id` hash key name
 - Publish `GetUploadUrl`, `ProcessUpload` and `GetDownloadUrl` functions to Lambda
 - Add permisions to all functions to access other created resources